seattlerrg/shall-we-trade/README.md

 # shall-we-trade
-I'd like to trade this username for something that matches my company's name.
+I'd like to trade this username for something that matches my company's trademark.